There are now multiple ransomware attacks every minute—and those are just the ones reported. It's no longer 'if,' but 'when.'

 Intrusion Prevention Isn't Enough

-Ransomware attacks like WannaCry succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.
+Ransomware attacks succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.

 New ransomware strains evolve every day, each better adapted to get past your defenses.
 You can't afford to leave your network vulnerable once malware makes it inside.
 You need another layer of defense that looks at actual behavior in real time.